Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ---

-## Nomenclature in software testing
+## Nomenclature in Software Testing

 - **Fixture**: preparatory set for testing.
 - **Actual result**: what the code produces when given the fixture.